FormidableLabs/spectacle/README.markdown

 #Spectacle
 ReactJS based Presentation Library

+>Note: master is out of sync with the documentation.
+Until 1.0.0 is released, use version [0.1.5](https://github.com/FormidableLabs/spectacle/releases/tag/0.1.5)

 ##Getting Started

 Your first order of business is to open terminal and run `npm install`